rblack42/Blog/content/2017/08/21/MoreDentalWork.rst

 Day 2 - Surgery
 ***************

-THe surgery was scheduled for 7:30am, and we had to report at 5:30am to get ready.
+The surgery was scheduled for 7:30am, and we had to report at 5:30am to get ready.
 MDA is oddly quite at that time of day, we hardly saw anyone except for a guard.
 When we got to the surgery floor, there was one other couple there, so we checked in and they took us right back to a prep room.